• About

 Challah braiding demystified with verbal and visual instructions for a 3-strand, 4-strand, challah roll and more!

-But if baking is just not an option, Trader Joe’s usually carries some excellent challah.
+Beth's Tip: If baking is not an option, Trader Joe’s usually carries some excellent challah.
 Check other local stores like Whole Foods or your nearest bakery -- you might find they are carrying the special round loaves as well.

 Kugels - Sweet and Savory - for the High Holidays